XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 Note that the `commission-rate` value must adhere to the following invariants:

   * Must be between 0 and the validator's `commission-max-rate`
-  * Must not exceed the validator's `commission-max-change-rate` which is maximum % point change rate **per day**.
+  * Must not exceed the validator's `commission-max-change-rate` which is the maximum % point change rate **per day**.
 In other words, a validator can only change its commission once per day and within `commission-max-change-rate` bounds.

 ## View Validator Description